Illinois Compiled Statutes

 those counties open to gun deer hunting, unless he or she wears, when in

-the field, a cap and upper outer garment of a solid blaze orange color, with
+the field, a cap and upper outer garment of a solid blaze orange color or solid blaze pink color, with

 such articles of clothing displaying a minimum of 400 square inches of